linode/apl-docs/docs/for-devs/console/workloads.md

 - Digest: Update to the most recent pushed version of a given tag.
 Requires to provide a `repository` and a `tag`.
 - Semver: Update based on semantic versions.
 Example: `v1.0` would allow the image to be updated to any patch version within the 1.0 minor release.

+There are 2 other properties available: `imageParameter` and `tagParameter`.
+Change the parameters in case your Helm application contains more than one image in the manifests or use another set of parameters than `image.repository` and `image.tag` to define which image to render in the manifests.

 6. In the workload `values`, change the following parameters: